 Is one cycle better than the other?

 Absolutely not!
-In fact, unless your cycle is always 28-29 days, it will change throughout the year(s).
-Also – many women have irregular cycles and this is nothing to worry about neither!
+In fact, unless your cycle is always 28-29 days, it will change throughout the years.
 There is no better or worse, no “normal”, and we are all unique.
 I’ve met women throughout my life who’ve often been so judgmental towards other women who’ve had cramps, just because they themselves didn’t have them.
 They’d say things like, “Well, it’s no big deal, I don’t have cramps or they don’t hurt so much.
 What are you complaining about?”
 Such statements are ignorant and we should move away from such ignorance.
 Every woman is different – that’s the only truth there is on this subject.